-The minimum wrap indicator (MWI) needs to be programmed to alert the operator when the cable is down to the third wrap of wire rope or eight wraps of synthetic hoist rope.
+The minimum wrap indicator (MWI) needs to be programmed to alert the operator when the cable is down to the third wrap of wire or synthetic hoist rope.
 To program the MWI you need to:

-- 1. Run the hoist to the first set point, third wrap of wire rope or eighth wrap of synthetic rope.
+- 1. Run the hoist to the first set point, third wrap of wire or synthetic rope.
 This deactivates the alarm output. - 2.
-Remove power from the MWI by disconnecting the DRI cable (2, Figure 5-8). - 3.
-Remove the sealed Hoist Monitoring System (HMS) programming button cover screw (1, Figure 5-8) on the DRI. - 4.
-Push and gently hold the programming button (3, Figure 5-8) and return power to the MWI by reconnecting the DRI cable. - NOTE: Use an Allen Wrench or other small tool with a flat, blunt end approximately 1.5mm or (1/16") in width and at least 76 mm (3") in length.
+Remove power from the MWI by disconnecting the DRI cable (2, Figure 5-6). - Remove the sealed Hoist Monitoring System (HMS) programming button cover screw (1, Figure 5-6) on the DRI. - 4.
+Push and gently hold the programming button (3, Figure 5-6) and return power to the MWI by reconnecting the DRI cable. - NOTE: Use an Allen Wrench or other small tool with a flat, blunt end approximately 1.5mm or (1/16") in width and at least 76 mm (3") in length.
 Use of a pointed or sharp tool can cause faulty setting or damage to the HMS.
 Excess force can damage the HMS operation. - 5.
-Hold the programming button for at least 2 seconds, but less than 15 seconds, after power is applied and release. - NOTE: Holding the button for longer than 15 seconds puts the HMS into Shipping Mode for Series A units.(See Figure 5-8).
-See Shipping Mode for more information. - 6.
+Hold the programming button for at least 2 seconds, but less than 15 seconds, after power is applied and release. - NOTE: Holding the button for longer than 15 seconds puts the HMS into Shipping Mode for Series A units.(See Figure 5-6) See Shipping Mode for more information. - 6.
 Run the winch to the second set point. - NOTE: It is recommended to transition to the second layer as the second set point.

 - 7. Gently press and hold the programming button for 1-2 seconds, then release. - 8.
 Replace the MWI/HMS programming screw.
-Tighten to 7 in-lbs. - NOTE: Failure to replace the programming screw (1, Figure 5-8) could effect the operation of the MWI. - 9.
+Tighten to 7 in-lbs. - NOTE: Failure to replace the programming screw (1, Figure 5-6) could effect the operation of the MWI. - 9.
 The MWI setup routine is complete.